 We start in Styria, where a gorgeous blonde in just a nightgown (Kristen Lindholm, who is in all three of the trilogy) shows up in a graveyard where she’s decapitated by Baron Hartog (Douglas Wilmer, Nayland Smith in the British Fu Manchu movies), a vampire destroying man out to kill every bloodsucker for what they did to his sister.

 Years later, Marcilla (Ingrid Pitt!) comes to stay in the home of distant relative General Spielsdor (Peter Cushing).
-She soon causes nightmares for his niece Laura (Pippa Steel, who sadly died from cancer way too young at 44) and a gradual illness that claims her life.
+She soon causes nightmares for his niece Laura (Pippa Steel, who sadly died from cancer way too young at 44) and eventually her attentions give the girl a gradual illness that claims her life.

 Look for vampire actor Ferdy Mayne as a doctor.
 He played Count von Krolock in The Fearless Vampire Killers, Dracula in Freddie Francis’ The Vampire Happening and, of course, God in Night Train to Terror.

-This film — that dares you to taste the deadly passion of the blood-nymphs — was directed by Roy Ward Baker, who Scars of Dracula, Dr. Jekyll & Sister Hyde, Asylum, The Vault of Horror and The Monster Club.
+This film — that dares you to taste the deadly passion of the blood-nymphs — was directed by Roy Ward Baker, who also was the man behind Scars of Dracula, Dr. Jekyll & Sister Hyde, Asylum, The Vault of Horror and The Monster Club.

 You can watch this on YouTube and Shudder.